 Veeva is competing with companies like IQVIA, Dassault Systèmes, OpenText Corporation (NASDAQ: OTEX), and Oracle Corporation (NYSE:ORCL).

-As you can see below, Veeva Systems's revenue growth has been strong over the last two years, growing from quarterly revenue of $377.5 million in Q3 FY2021, to $552.3 million.
+As you can see below, Veeva Systems's revenue growth has been mediocre over the last two years, growing from $455.6 million in Q2 FY2022 to $590.2 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Veeva Systems's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.1% in Q3.
+Veeva Systems's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.4% in Q2.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Veeva Systems's free cash flow came in at $137 million in Q3, up 23.8% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Veeva Systems's free cash flow came in at $255.4 million in Q2, up 178% year on year.

-Veeva Systems has generated $757.6 million in free cash flow over the last twelve months, an impressive 36.4% of revenues.
-This robust FCF margin is a result of Veeva Systems asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Veeva Systems has generated $955 million in free cash flow over the last 12 months, an eye-popping 43.6% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-With a market capitalization of $29.5 billion, more than $3.02 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $30.9 billion, more than $3.87 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that Veeva Systems is attractively positioned to invest in growth.

 Is Now The Time?